medic/cht-android/README.md

 # Android App Bundles

 The build script produces multiple AABs for publishing to the **Google Play Store**, so the generated `.aab` files need to be uploaded instead of the `.apk` files if the Play Store require so.
 Old apps published for the first time before Aug 1,  2021 can be updated with the APK format.

 For each flavor two bundles are generated, one for each rendering engine: _Webview_ and _Xwalk_.
+When distributing via the Play Store using the bundle files, upload all AABs and it will automatically choose the right one for the target device.

-The AABs are named as follows: `cht-android-{version}-{brand}-{rendering-engine}-release.aab`
+The AABs are named as follows: `cht-android-{version}-{brand}-{rendering-engine}-release.aab`.

 | Rendering engine | Android version |
 |------------------|-----------------|